soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 3310-01 Site Safety.* ::

 (a) Site safety inspections for construction, alteration, or demolition projects.
 The primary site safety manager or coordinator for a construction, alteration, or demolition project must, at all times such site safety manager or coordinator is required to be present, perform the site safety inspections detailed in Tables 1 through 9, below, at the intervals prescribed in the tables, or ensure such inspections are performed by a site safety manager or coordinator.
-The requirements of this subdivision do not apply to a project whose scope is limited to façade work.
+The requirements of this subdivision do not apply to a project whose scope is limited to facade work.

 Table 1General Inspections